cjdbarlow/Part-One/definitions.md

 * **Colligative Properties**
-The properties of a solution that depend on the ratio of solute to solvent, and not on the type of moelcules present.
+The properties of a solution that depend on the ratio of solute to solvent, and not on the type of molecules present.
 These include:
 	* Vapour pressure
 	* Boiling point
 	* Freezing point